ThinkDataEd/curriculum/docs/unit4/lesson7.md

 3. Have students refer back to the *Heights of Students at a Large High School* handout (LMR_4.6) from the previous lesson.

 4. Recall that the student teams were provided with height data on 40 selected students to come up with their predictions for future observations.
 This is a common practice with statisticians and data scientists.
-The first dataset of 40 students is called the **training data** where we create a model to make predictions.
+The first dataset of 40 students is called the **training data** where we train a model to make predictions.
 Then we use the **testing data** (dataset A and dataset B) to test those predictions.
 Using the training data, the teams used different statistics for their predictions:

     100. Team A used the mean.